umtdemr/foxwall/README.md

 ![Database Diagram](images/diagram.png)

-## This is not done yet...
+## Not done yet...

 - [ ] Docker configurations.
 - [ ] Leave a post as comment to the post.
-- [ ] Currently there is not using fields such as last_edited on post.
+- [ ] Currently there are fields that i did not use such as last_edited field on post model.
 Should make meaningful these fields.